thixotropist/ghidra_import_tests/content/en/docs/platforms_and_toolchains/_index.md

 * `//platforms:riscv_vector` for a more specialized RISCV-64 linux appliance with vector extensions supported
 * `//platforms:riscv_custom` for a highly specialized RISCV-64 linux appliance with vector and vendor-specific extensions supported

->Note: The currently binutils and gcc show more vendor-specific instruction set extensions from THead, so we will arbitrarily use that
+>Note: The current binutils and gcc show more vendor-specific instruction set extensions from THead, so we will arbitrarily use that
 >      as an exemplar platform.

 This directory defines these toolchains: